symbol/symbol-docs/source/guides/network/running-a-symbol-node.rst

    For security reasons voting keys have a maximum validity of 6 months.
 This means that **every 6 months you need to renew your voting keys**.

    Again, Symbol bootstrap takes care of this.
-You just need to **periodically** run these commands from the same folder where you initially ran ``symbol-bootstrap start`` (there is no need to stop the server):
+You just need to run these commands **one month before the keys expire** from the same folder where you initially ran ``symbol-bootstrap start`` (there is no need to stop the server):

    .. code-block:: symbol-bootstrap

-      symbol-bootstrap upgradeVotingKeys
+      symbol-bootstrap updateVotingKeys
       symbol-bootstrap link

    The current keys will be examined and if any is close to expiration it will be renewed.
-If no action is needed the ``link`` command will do nothing, so no transaction fees will be paid (see `Symbol Bootstrap's manual <https://github.com/nemtech/symbol-bootstrap/blob/main/docs/upgradeVotingKeys.md>`__ for more information).
+If no action is needed the ``link`` command will do nothing, so no transaction fees will be paid (see `Symbol Bootstrap's manual <https://github.com/nemtech/symbol-bootstrap/blob/main/docs/updateVotingKeys.md>`__ for more information).

+   Therefore, running the above commands once a month guarantees that your voting keys will always be up to date.

-   ⚠️ **If you fail to renew on time your node will stop voting.** Your account will not receive any voting reward until you run the above commands.
+   ⚠️ **If you fail to renew on time your node will stop voting.** Your account will not receive any voting reward until your keys are renewed.

 *********************
 Running a secure node